CherokeeLanguage/wyandot-audio-data/README.md

 The Wyandot language is used in the television series Barkskins.

 This repository contains various audio sources for the language.
-Mainly for use with computational linguistics such as TTS and ASR, as well as being a resource for the creation audio teach exercises.
+Mainly for use with computational linguistics such as TTS and ASR, as well as being a resource for the creation of audio teaching exercises.